Courses

 Students taking the Energy and Sustainability specialisation must:

-• Complete at least THREE courses from the list below AND complete ME4101A Final Year Project (related to Energy and Sustainability),
+• Complete at least THREE courses (of which up to two can be ME5000-level courses) from the list below AND complete ME4101A Bachelor of Engineering Dissertation (related to Energy and Sustainability).

 OR